Kitchen Counter Chronicles

 designs drawn on the shrink paper tree hugger make everyday earth day happy earth day

-The next important part is you need to use a fine line permanent marker for the designs.
-Permanent markers won't rub off and then you can use your pencil crayons to color in the designs.
-You can color first and then outline with the marker or vice versa, again it's up to you.
-Once your pins are colored it's time to cut them out.
+The next important part is that you need to use a fine-line permanent marker for the designs.
+Permanent markers won't rub off, and then you can use your pencil crayons to color in the designs.
+You can color first and then outline with the marker or vice versa; again, it's up to you.
+Once your pins are colored, it's time to cut them out.
 Use a pair of sharp scissors to cut out your designs.

 earth day craft idea finished pin on table with pin backers